DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 run-parts: /etc/network/if-up.d: No such file or directory
 ```

-There were some errors reported by the command, but the loopback is configured and up as shown by the command below.
+Notice there were some errors reported by the command, but the loopback is configured and up as shown by the command below.

 ```
 ~ # ip address show lo